guspan-tanadi/guspan-tanadi.github.iold/about.md

 ### Robot

 They have become boss then will control you.
 Here is your dad or only you noticed.
-Odious life had no life.
+Living in finding other people mistake.